bjadamson/BoomHS/README.md

 ```

 ## Other Information
-  + Source-code formatting.
-The clang-formatter tool is used for this purpose.
+  + Source-code formatting is done by invoking this script.
+The script looks for the
+    clang-formatter tool installed locally on your machine.
 ```bash
 scripts/code-format.bash
 ```